Wireless Modbus Applications

 PL-TREE-COM wireless communication between Prolon rooftop controller and VAV controller

-Consider other Modbus gateway/adapter like Novus’s AirGate-Modbus suitable for creating a network of wireless sensors (Converts Modbus protocol to 802.15.4 protocol – utilizes ISM2.4GHz for wireless communication .
+Consider Novus’s AirGate-Modbus, which is suitable for creating a network of wireless sensors by converting Modbus protocol to 802.15.4 protocol, utilizing ISM2.4GHz for wireless communication.

 Has long range and possible to connect an external antenna for improved wireless links.
 For configuration, use DigiConfig software which is a free.